 Artistic Director Secession Orchestra

-He graduated from the Conservatoire Supérieur de Musique et de Danse de Paris and the Accademia Chigiana in Sienna, is a laureate of the Bayreuth Festival and was awarded the Prix "Jeune Talent" by the Fondation del Duca.
+He graduated from the Conservatoire Supérieur de Musique et de Danse de Paris and the Accademia Chigiana in Sienna, and was awarded the Prix "Jeune Talent" by the Fondation del Duca.

 As a guest conductor he has been invited to give concerts by Norwegian Radio Orchestra, Stavanger Symphony, Oslo Philharmonic, Odense Symphony, Orchestre des Pays de La Loire, Orchestre Symphonique de Bretagne, Festival Orchestra of Sofia, Avanti!
-Chamber Orchestra Finland, ICE Ensemble New York and Bit 20 Bergen.
+Chamber Orchestra Finland, and Bit 20 Bergen.